 The Tundra Lodge Offers a Private Polar Bear Experience

-The Tundra Lodge, which we occupy exclusively during polar bear season, is a unique rolling hotel placed in an area of high bear density at the beginning of each polar bear season.
+The Tundra Lodge, which hold exclusive occupancy of during polar bear season, is a unique rolling hotel placed in an area of high bear density at the beginning of each season.
 It accommodates up to 35 guests, though we limit our groups to 28-30.
-Each guest has an individual single compartment similar to a sleeping berth on a train.
+Each guest has a single private compartment similar to a sleeping berth on a train.
 Guests share six flush toilets in individual bathrooms, plus four individual hot-water showers.
 A large lounge with sliding windows provides unimpeded bear viewing from the warmth of the “living room.”
 There are also several outdoor viewing platforms, each with steel-mesh flooring enabling guests to come within inches of bears that may wander below!
-The dining room is staffed by a world-class chef whose creative menus add an element of luxury to this most unique and remote of adventure locales.
+The dining room is staffed by a highly trained chef whose creative menus add an element of luxury to this most unique and remote of adventure locales.

 World Wildlife Fund is Our Conservation Travel Partner Because of our reputation for running the world's finest and most environmentally conscious nature expeditions, World Wildlife Fund (WWF) has selected Natural Habitat Adventures as its exclusive conservation travel provider, a designation that makes us very proud.
 WWF scientists provide our Expedition Leaders with the latest research and information on wildlife, habitats and conservation initiatives, which our guests get exclusive benefits from.
 It's an innovative partnership you won't find anywhere else.